-In an effort to discourage short-term trading and defray costs incurred by shareholders as a result of short-term trading, the Cambiar International Equity Fund, the Cambiar Small Cap Fund, and the Cambiar SMID Fund each charge a 2.00% redemption fee on redemptions (including exchanges) of shares that have been held for less than 90 days, and the Cambiar International Small Cap Fund charges a 2.00% redemption fee on redemptions (including exchanges) of shares that have been held for less than 180 days.
+In an effort to discourage short-term trading and defray costs incurred by shareholders as a result of short-term trading, the Cambiar International Equity Fund, the Cambiar Small Cap Fund, and the Cambiar SMID Fund each charge a 2.00% redemption fee on redemptions (including exchanges) of shares that have been held for less than 90 days.
 The redemption fee is deducted from the sale proceeds and cannot be paid separately, and any proceeds of the fee are credited to the assets of the Fund from which the redemption was made.
-The fee does not apply to shares purchased with reinvested dividends or distributions.
+The fee does not apply to the redemption of shares purchased with reinvested dividends or distributions.
 In determining how long shares of a Fund have been held, the Fund assumes that shares held by the investor the longest period of time will be sold first.